Income Protection Insurance For Contractors

 Insurance Hero is an independent broker that helps contractors with insurance policies tailored to their personal and professional circumstances.
 Contact our expert team of brokers today on 0203 129 88 66 for a competitive no-obligation quote.
 We are here to help you!

-Understanding the contractor’s income protection claims Process
+Understanding the Claims Process

-If you cannot work and need to submit a claim as part of your income plan, here are the simple steps involved in the claim process.
+If you cannot work and need to submit a claim as part of your income plan, here are the simple steps involved in the claim process:

 Step 1: Contact your broker